SnelMelder/back-end/README.md

 # SnelMelder

-This repository contains the node.js (typescript) backend for the SnelMelder app.
+This repository contains the Node.js (TypeScript) backend for the SnelMelder app.

 ## How to setup the project Locally